Mathematician & Broadcaster

 To book Hannah Fry please contact your JLA Agent.

-Having specialised in fluid dynamics, Hannah worked briefly in Formula 1 aerodynamics before returning to academia.
-At UCL she works with physicists, mathematicians, computer scientists, architects and geographers to study the patterns in human behaviour.
-Specifically she looks at urban environments and human activity from shopping habits to transport use to riots.
+Having specialised in fluid dynamics, she worked briefly in Formula 1 aerodynamics before returning to academia.
+At UCL Hannah works with physicists, mathematicians, computer scientists, architects, and geographers to study the patterns in human behaviour.
+She looks at urban environments and human activity from shopping habits to transport use to riots.
 These patterns of activity have also been applied to how diseases spread through day-to-day contact.
-Beyond life in a city, she also considers the maths of the everyday; how numbers and formulae can explain behaviours, predict events, and reveal the truth behind commonly held myths.
+She also considers the maths of the everyday; how numbers and formulae can explain behaviours, predict events, and reveal the truth behind commonly held myths.